aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-type/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Create Point Geometry and Get Geometry Type with Aspise.GIS for .NET
+# How to Create Point Geometry and Get Geometry Type with Aspose.GIS for .NET

 ## Introduction
 If you need to **create point geometry** and quickly **determine its geometry type** in a .NET application, Aspose.GIS provides a clean and efficient API.
 In this tutorial you’ll see exactly how to build a `Point` object, retrieve its `GeometryType`, and display the result—all with just a few lines of C# code.
 By the end, you’ll understand why knowing the geometry type matters when working with spatial datasets, and you’ll be ready to apply the same pattern to other geometry classes.